wandb/weave/docs/docs/introduction.md

 # Introduction

+*🍲 This version of Weave is pre-release software. 🍲*

 Weave is a toolkit for developing AI-powered applications, built by [Weights & Biases](https://wandb.ai).

 Our goal is to bring rigor, best-practices, and composability, to the inherently experimental process of developing AI-based software, without introducing cognitive overhead.